Alternate Format Materials

 Procedure For Requesting Alternative Format Materials

 The sooner students submit their requests to the Office of Disability Resources (ODR), the more likely they will receive their alternate format materials by the start of the semester.
-Requests that are submitted after the beginning of a semester will be processed within one work week (7 weekdays) of submission.
+Requests that are submitted after the beginning of a semester will be processed within 5 business days of submission.

 - Determine which books/materials need to be requested for each class.
 Students may obtain book information for each class by accessing the Purchase College Bookstore’s textbooks and course materials online search.
 Students are also encouraged to contact their faculty members directly regarding required texts.

 - Log in to Accommodate and submit alternative format requests using the Alternative Format module.
+Please note that students must renew their academic accommodations if they have not done so already in order to access the Alternative Format module.
 Students may schedule a meeting with an ODR staff member for assistance completing this module.

 - The ODR will then attempt to obtain the alternate format of the text from publishers.
 Where that is not available, the ODR will begin in-house conversion which may take some time.
 In order to complete an in-house conversion, students may be asked to provide their physical textbook(s) to the ODR staff and/or leave their textbook(s) at the ODR for a few days.